 Safe Zone: Look for faculty and staff who display Safe Zone certificates in their work spaces.
 They have completed a safe zone training program and offer LGBTQIA students support, information and referral.

-Preferred Name:: Students at QVCC may prefer to use a first name that differs from their legal documented name, and/or that matches their gender identity or expression.
+Preferred Name / Used Name: Students at QVCC may prefer to use a first name that differs from their legal documented name, and/or that matches their gender identity or expression.

 The Library has LGBTQIA-related fiction and non-fiction books and movies and thousands of online magazines and scholarly journals covering LGBTQIA topics.
 Use the search tools on the library homepage or ask a librarian for assistance.
 Contact M’lyn Hines at 860-932-4056 or email@example.com.

-A bulletin board on the Danielson campus is updated with resources and events, and is located outside the Student Affairs office, near the Fireside Lounge.
+A bulletin board on the Danielson campus is updated with resources and events, and is located outside the Student Success window, opposite from the cafeteria.